freemansoft/ESP8266/LinkSprite-R1/README.md

 ### Shortcomings ###

 1) Does not work on WPA2 Enterprise wireless networks.
-1) There is no way to _forget_ a configured network to bring back the AP
+1) There is no way to _forget_ a configured network to bring back the AP without reflashing the program.

 ### Configuring Arduino IDE ###
 Short form instructions
 1) Install the Arduino IDE.
-1) load the .ino file in the current working directory.
+1) Load the .ino file in the current working directory.
 1) Add ESP8266 support
     1) Add the ESP8266 board manager repo location because the Arduino doesn't know about ESP8266 boards
         1) File --> Preferences